This post may contain affiliate links. If you make a purchase, I'll receive a commission. Disclosure.

 If the whole point of branding is to help your business stand out from the competition, why do so many startups choose logos that look the same as everyone else’s?

-A design colleague of mine recently made a comment that perfectly illustrates the problem with generic brand identity design:
+A design colleague of mine recently made a comment that perfectly illustrates the problem with generic logo design:

 “I’ve been attempting to watch a US TV series which happens to feature about 6 nearly-identical young men.
 They’re all tall, muscular, dark haired, aged 17-25.
 I cannot tell them apart.
 In a revelatory scene a young man appears on camera and is shown to be a murderer.
 I still don’t know who the murderer is.
 And this is why generic design is terrible.”